In order to be considered for admission to the MA in Japanese Studies, applicants must meet the following minimum requirements:

 All students applying for graduate study at the University of Michigan apply to the Horace H. Rackham School of Graduate Studies for admission.
 The Center for Japanese Studies reviews the applications and recommends students to Rackham for admission.
 Rackham then reviews the applicant's credentials and makes offers of admission.
 Please review the Rackham minimum requirements for admission before proceeding with the application process.

 The Center for Japanese Studies admits students to its Master of Arts programs once a year for the fall term.
-The application deadline is January 10 each year for the fall term beginning in September of the same year.
+The application deadline is December 15 each year for the fall term beginning in September of the following year.
 Applications are reviewed by the CJS Admissions and Fellowships Committee, which is composed of faculty members of the Center.
 Admission decisions are sent by US mail (airmail for overseas applicants) and postmarked by March 15.
 The Center does not disclose admission decision of individual applicants by phone or email.

 Please use the navigation links to the right of this page for more detailed information about the admission application process.